cheetah-alo/PropensityToPayModel/README.md

-# Introduction
+# General Information

-This project has the main to support to The Major of Boston by analysing the data collected related to crime at the city.
-As a result, it is looking forward to provide a clear understanding of the crime data and help optimized the Police resource.
+This project has the main to develop models to support decisions on the approach of strategies for payment plan collection on companies that work collecting debts .

+The input is a modification of a real data that came from a interview process.

-The project is developed using python.
+The project is developed using python and notebooks.

-The dataset is a public dataset from Kraggle Link: https://www.kaggle.com/AnalyzeBoston/crimes-in-boston
+You can find a general report on my thoughs during the building process on /PropensityToPayModel/documentation/GeneralReport.md

+# Description

+The first step is to create an environment on pycharm for running notebooks on it, and set up the libraries, I planned to use to work on a simple machine learning task.

 # Getting Started